Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

 If you are male, it is not uncommon for an abuser to insult your prowess, accuse you of being gay (if you are straight), or to accuse you of not being a good provider.
 Abusers will also project their own negative traits onto the victim.
 For example, they may accuse you of bad parenting, being abusive, acting crazy, trying to control them - whatever it is they do, they will accuse you of doing it.

-In your partner's eyes, you are Godlike one minute, and the most awful creature on the planet the next.
+In your partner's eyes, you are Godlike one minute, and pond scum the next.
 When you are submissive and acquiescing to them, they can put you on a pedestal.
 But any perceived slight will elicit rage and verbal abuse from them.
-(Dr. Jekyll turns into Mr. Hyde).
+(Dr. Jekyll turns into Mr. Hyde.)
 These devaluation episodes are sometimes followed by The Silent Treatment.
-They will give you the cold shoulder until you do or say something that elevates them and makes them feel superior, usually at the expense of your own dignity.
+They will give you the cold shoulder until you can no longer stand how uncomfortable and oppressive it feels.
+The goal of this particular tactic is to compel you to do or say something that elevates them and makes them feel superior, usually at the expense of your own dignity.

 They can't stand for you to spend time with friends or family.
 They will try to drive a wedge between you and anyone important to you or who they see as a threat.
 They have to know where you are at all times, they want to have complete control over your time and activities.
 They will monopolize your free time by keeping you busy with household chores, child care, running errands for them, etc. While you take care of everything, they rarely ever lift a finger to help out or do anything that they don't want to.
 The goal is to keep you so busy within the relationship that you don't have time for anything outside of it, such as spending time with friends or pursuing personal interests and hobbies.
 They need to influence your beliefs, thoughts and opinions.
 Therefore, they do not want you in contact with anyone who might contradict them.